Leadership & Guide Training Course

 EXPERIENCE LEVEL No previous experience is necessary for this course.
 However, with a desire to learn and an enthusiasm for adventure, you’ll develop the skills necessary for a lifetime of wilderness exploration.

-CERTIFICATIONS Upon completion of the 12-day Alaska Rock & Ice course, participants may qualify for the following certifications:
+CERTIFICATIONS Upon completion of the 12-day Alaska Rock Climbing course, participants may qualify for the following certifications:

 12 Day Certificate of Completion